uriartej/Food-For-You/README.md

 Mapping, @PutMapping, and @DeleteMapping.
 The methods also return HTTP statuses.

 _**Update**_:
-Created a test folder that contains RestaurantControllerTest, RestaurantDatabaseTest, and RestaurantTest java files.
+Created a test folder that contains _RestaurantControllerTest_, _RestaurantDatabaseTest_, and _RestaurantTest_ java files.
 Each of these folders are for automated testing.
 All test cases passed.
 Incorporated Maven into the project with the dependencies shown above.
 All test cases passed.
 Throughout having test cases passed, I was having trouble having test cases passed through individual methods due to having my test folder labled as